 What do England, Yale University, University of Georgia and the U.S. Marines have in common?
 Well of course, the English bulldog: their symbol and mascot!
 Why the bulldog?
 Obviously for his strong character and determination!

 Initially bred to fight, the British bulldog is among the oldest breeds native to the UK.
 It’s considered a national treasure.
-The bulldog’s role changed over time and today it’s among one of the most popular choices of family pets and companions due to its charming and loving nature.
-This pup really deserves a moment of our time, so to show some love we’ve prepared 45 interesting facts about British Bulldogs as a token of our respect!
+The bulldog’s role changed over time and today it’s a popular choice of family pet and companions due to its charming and loving nature.
+This pup really deserves a moment of our time, so to show some love we’ve prepared 25 fun facts about British Bulldogs as a token of our respect!

 Being Great Britain’s National dog, the British bulldog is known worldwide as a tough and constant reminder of the legendary John Bull.

 2. Bulldogs ‘debuted’ in shows in the 19th century.

 The English bulldogs first appeared in the show ring in 1860.